Did you know that your diet and anxiety are linked?

 Want to uncover food sensitivities or allergies?

-.
-As a short term eating plan, it works by eliminating foods that cause allergies.
+Try the elimination diet.
+As a short-term eating plan, it works by eliminating foods that cause allergies.

 These foods are later re-introduced one after another.
 The reason is to find which you can tolerate and which you cannot.